pringyy/MercedesInterview/README.md

 I chose Python to write this program.

+In the functions when peforming calculations on the arrays I decided to use iteration (for loops) t

 Assumptions:
 - I assumed the channels.txt and parameters.txt could not be changed and therefore I imported them into the program using string manipulation in order to extract the required data.
+- I assumed that the format of channels.txt and parameters.txt was the same format the output file had to be.
 - I assumed as the data provided in channels.txt was rounded to 15 decimel places I also made all the other channels and metrics calculated to be rounded to 15 decimel places